Skip to main content

 ACH Transfer

-An electronic bank-to-bank transfer processed through the Automated Clearing House network, commonly used for direct deposits, bill payments, and bank transfers at low or no cost.
+An electronic bank-to-bank transfer that runs through the ACH network—the behind-the-scenes system that handles direct deposits, bill payments, and account transfers at little or no cost.

 Frequently Asked Questions